 Each twin has a pair of lungs.
 The lung of twin A shows right-sided isomerism as evidenced by the symmetric eparterial bronchi.
 The lung of twin B shows situs solitus morphology (the right bronchus is eparterial while the left bronchus os hyparterial).

 There is a single liver predominantly occupying the right upper abdomen.
-A spleen is seen in the left side.
+A spleen is seen on the left side.
 There are two stomachs, one in each side of the upper abdomen.

-Two kidneys are seen, one in each side of the common abdominal aorta.
+Two kidneys are seen, one on each side of the common abdominal aorta.
 A single urinary bladder is demonstrated.